 - Submit an application for admission in accordance with the admission policy.
 This can be completed in writing or online at www.southwesterncc.edu.
 High school age students (traditional or home school) dually enrolling in high school and SCC classes will submit a one-page application through the Admissions office to the College Access Coordinator. - 2.
 Submit an official transcript from a valid high school or a copy of high school equivalency scores to the Registrar's Office. - High school transcript MUST include the type of diploma awarded and the date awarded.
-Official transcripts MUST have the official seal of the school and arrive at SCC, unopened, from the issuing schools or agencies. - 3.
-Submit official transcripts from ALL postsecondary institutions attended to the Registrar's Office. - Institutions MUST be accredited by at least one of the "Regional Accrediting Agencies."
+Official transcripts MUST have the official seal of the school and arrive at SCC, unopened, from the issuing schools or agencies. - Submit official transcripts from ALL postsecondary institutions attended to the Registrar's Office. - Institutions MUST be accredited by at least one of the "Regional Accrediting Agencies."
 Official transcripts MUST have the official seal of the institution and arrive at SCC, unopened, from the issuing institutions. - All transcripts from other institutions become the property of Southwestern Community College and cannot be returned or reissued. - 4.
 ALL transfer students, regardless of whether they are degree-seeking, must submit official transcripts to certify eligibility to take courses with prerequisites.
 All transcripts from other institutions become the property of Southwestern Community College and cannot be returned or reissued. - 5.
-Meet course placement requirements by submitting appropriate SAT, ACT, high school GPA, transferrable English or math course(s) or SCC placement test scores Free test prep is available if you are required to take the SCC placement test. - Complete a FAFSA (Free Application for Student Aid) to determine funding eligibility to support your education. - 7.
+To ensure proper course placement, submit appropriate documentation of at least one of the following: SAT or ACT scores, high school GPA, or transferable English or Math course(s). - Complete a FAFSA (Free Application for Student Aid) to determine funding eligibility to support your education. - 7.
 Log into mySCC and assigned webmail address. - 8.
 Register for and then attend New Student Orientation-Required of all new students. - 9.
 Meet with an assigned advisor to register for classes. - 10.
 Attend class on the first day.